How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 4: Cover and Weight

 Cover your seeds with a no-holed tray to maintain humidity during germination.
 This creates a dark, humid environment that encourages uniform sprouting.
-For shallow tray setups, add a 3-7 lb weight on top.
+For shallow tray setups, add a 3 to 7 lb weight on top.
 The weight helps ensure good seed-to-medium contact and can assist with seed hull removal, particularly important for crops like sunflower microgreens.
+For more on weight timing, see our guide on transitioning from weight to blackout.

 Step 5: Germination Phase

 Place the entire tray setup on a dark shelf.
-For the next several days (typically 2-4 days for most crops), you'll mist twice daily—once in the morning and once in the evening.
+For the next several days (typically 2 to 4 days for most crops), you'll mist twice daily, once in the morning and once in the evening.
 This is where proper watering becomes crucial.
-Too much water during germination can cause seeds to rot; too little will result in poor germination rates and drying out.
+Too much water during germination can cause seeds to rot.
+Too little will result in poor germination rates and drying out.

 Step 6: Transition to Blackout